 The doctor was horrified.

 But when Old McDonald had a farm,

 The doctor almost died!”

-Mum had to explain what this “dirty joke” meant, but I had no trouble converting the rhyme to memory.
+Mum had to explain what this “dirty joke” meant — but I had no trouble converting the rhyme to memory.

 You get the idea, though: The jury is still out on whether Mumma was indeed a virgin on her wedding night — and it will always be out.
 So your guess is as good as mine.
-And my guess is she wasn’t — despite the fact she and Papa had raised me to believe suicide was preferable to losing my virginity.
+And my guess is she wasn’t — despite the fact she and Pop had raised me to believe suicide was preferable to losing my virginity.
 Had I lost my virginity before my wedding night, I would have committed suicide.
 It was that serious!

 But I was raised on triple standards!
 I didn’t know it then.
 I know it now.
 Little ears have big listening capacities.
 During my growing years, I learned many things my parents had no idea I was picking up on.
 I recall illicit things I experienced and heard before I could barely babble.
 But I had the adults fooled.
-So take my advice: Never assume a baby who can’t talk, can’t understand what YOU are talking about or doing!
+So take my advice: Never assume a baby who can’t talk, can’t understand and remember what YOU are talking about or doing!